nodejs/nodejs.org/apps/site/pages/en/blog/events/collab-summit-2024-dublin.md

 ## Module loading customization/optimization and CJS/ESM interoperability

 The session on module loading customization and CJS/ESM interoperability focused on several key areas, including the removal of the `--experimental-default-type` flag, marking syntax detection as stable, and documenting dual package shipping patterns.
+Joyee Cheung ([@joyeecheung](https://github.com/joyeecheung)) proposed and led the session.

 ### `--experimental-default-type`

 - **Removal Discussion**: There was a consensus that the `--experimental-default-type` flag could be removed, as no one in the room objected to its removal.
 - **Error Message Improvement**: It was noted that the error message from mixing CJS and ESM syntax could be improved.
-- **Next Steps**: Geoffrey suggested marking syntax detection as stable and dropping the default mode switch experiment.
-Benjamin agreed, noting that there have been no complaints about the current implementation.
+- **Next Steps**: It was suggested marking syntax detection as stable and dropping the default mode switch experiment.
+Others agreed, noting that there have been no complaints about the current implementation.
-- **Timeline for Removal**: Joyee raised the question of when to remove the flag, suggesting it could be done in the next major or minor release.
-Michael Dawson questioned the benefit of removing it now, while Geoffrey pointed out the code complexity in keeping it.
+- **Timeline for Removal**: We raised the question of when to remove the flag, suggesting it could be done in the next major or minor release.
+Some questioned the benefit of removing it now, while others pointed out the code complexity in keeping it.

 ### Syntax Detection